MousaZeidBaker/sm/README.md

 AWS_DEFAULT_REGION=us-east-1 AWS_ACCESS_KEY_ID=my-access-key AWS_SECRET_ACCESS_KEY=my-secret-access-key ./infrastructure/infrastructure.sh
 ```

 The resources should now be created.
 By default users can not sign themselves up from your app, but you can create users from the AWS Management Console.
-This behavior can of course be changed after your preferences, learn more about creating users and how to change this setting [here](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html).
+This behavior can of course be changed to match your preferences, learn more about creating users and how to change this setting [here](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html).

+The last step in this section is to unlock the authentication provider, `Cognito User Pool`, in the `Cognito Identity Pool` console.
+See the following procedure to do so

+1. Head over to the `Cognito Identity Pool` console and select the identity pool.
+2. In the top-right corner of the __Dashboard__ page, choose __Edit identity pool__.
+The __Edit identity pool__ page appears.
+3. Scroll down and choose __Authentication providers__ to expand it.
+4. Choose the __Cognito__ tab.
+5. Choose __Unlock__.
+6. Choose __Save Changes__.

 ### Run web app locally before deploying (optional)